AmaanSayyad/MarksheetLedgerBlockchain/readme.md

 We take advantage of this features in the data points to train the machine learning model.

+# Scalability and Useability

+This model is based on organizations paying the cost for maintainance of blockchain.
+All organizations will be pushed to use this system and students enrolling them would demand this system and it would make everyones life easy.
+To be a part of this system, organizations will have to maintain tens of nodes and hence more the organizations, stronger the blockchain.
+Every organization will start recommending this system as it would easen and automate the student application review process.
+So this system is scalable and maintainable.
 ## Contribution

     Made with love by